rubycorns/rorganize.it/README.md

 An overview of who meets when, where, with whom to work on what.

+To see the current status of the project and who's working on what, go to https://waffle.io/rubycorns/railsgirlsapp

 ### Just some general information:

 Ruby version 2.0+